Skip Navigation

 • Crying and colic are normal

-If your baby starts fussing and you don’t know what to do, try mimicking the womb by swaddling your baby.
-Rock you baby while you hold them in their swaddle and play some soft music to try to calm they down.
-If that doesn’t work, try going for a walk.
-All of these ideas are ways to calm and soothe your baby while bonding with them.
+If your baby starts fussing and you don't know what to do, try mimicking the womb by swaddling your baby.
+Gently rock your baby while you hold them in their swaddle and play some soft music to try to calm them down.
+If that doesn't work, you can try going for a walk or turn on a calming sound like a vacuum cleaner or white noise machine.
+Remember to never shake your baby, even if you are frustrated.
+If you need to, place your baby on their back in a crib or bassinet, and take a moment to breathe and regroup.
+Check out this website for more information on how to calm a crying baby.

 Close